Tom Jolls: Biography

 Jolls never earned any certification in meteorology; he believed that the art of weather forecasting was simple enough that it did not require advanced meteorological training.
-(In attempting to convince Mike Randall, then a feature reporter, to get into weather forecasting, Jolls said "Weather is so easy, High pressure is nice weather, low pressure is bad weather.")
-He also maintained a subscription to Accuweather.
+In attempting to convince Mike Randall, then a feature reporter, to get into weather forecasting, Jolls said "Weather is so easy, High pressure is nice weather, low pressure is bad weather."
+He also maintained a subscription to AccuWeather and membership in the American Meteorological Society from 1969 onward.
+He had largely avoided the Great Lakes Blizzard of 1977 since he went home before the worst of the blizzard hit.
+Jolls noted that the blizzard marked a turning point in weather forecasting on television, as he had been given a much larger, earlier spot in the newscasts after the event since weather had become a much greater priority.
+After the Blizzard, when Jolls returned, he jokingly delivered the forecast from a lounge chair in front of a campfire.

 In 1992, Jolls reprised his Commander Tom character in a recurring role on the weekend morning kids' show Rocketship 7.
 It was cancelled after one year.

 Azar retired in 1989, ending the 24-year run of the anchor team of Weinstein-Jolls-Azar.
 Weinstein retired in 1998, and Jolls left the air six months later, retiring on June 30, 1999.
 Mike Randall was named as his successor.
-Jolls had 6 children: Suzanne Marie, Thomas Dale, Kathleen Ann, Lisa Ann, Timothy Wilbert and Terrence Leo.
+Jolls and his wife had 6 children: Suzanne Marie, Thomas Dale, Kathleen Ann, Lisa Ann, Timothy Wilbert and Terrence Leo.

-He currently splits his time with his wife Janice between two homes in Western New York and a home in Cape Coral, Florida.
+At the time of his death, he was living in his hometown of Newfane.
+He had spent his winters in Cape Coral, Florida, before deciding to remain in Western New York to be with his family, which included his wife Janice, six children, 17 grandchildren and 12 great-grandchildren.

-Jolls, along with Weinstein and Azar, was inducted into the Buffalo Broadcasting Hall of Fame in 1998.
+Jolls, Weinstein, and Azar were all inducted into the Buffalo Broadcasting Hall of Fame in 1998.
 Jolls was also inducted into the New York State Broadcasters Association Hall of Fame in 2019.

+Jolls died at his New York home on June 7, 2023, at the age of 89.